You will be surprised at how many ways photography improves our physical and mental health.

 “[My job] was a very highly stressful role … Oh, God.
 There were some days when I’d almost not stopped to breathe, you know what I mean … And just the thought: oh wait a moment, no, I’ll stop and take a photograph of this insect sitting on my computer or something.
 Just taking a moment is very salutary I think.”

-You start doing something different every day and it develops into a new habit, being therapeutic and refreshing.
+You start doing something different every day and it develops into a new habit, which is therapeutic and refreshing.
 It also makes you more creative by forcing you to think of new photos to upload each day.

 What is more, sometimes this new habit developed into the aim to get a better camera and to learn how to take better pictures.

-During the same research Dr Liz Brewster and Dr Andrew Cox continued to explain that photography also connects people that later are likely turn into small communities.
+During the same research, Dr. Liz Brewster and Dr. Andrew Cox continued to explain that photography also connects people who later are likely to turn into small communities.